rainllo/rainllo.github.io/essays/the-wods-will-not-get-easier.md

 ```
 *It's just so much more compact.*

-## Slow and steady will not work, but fast and steady might
+## Slow and steady will not work.
+Gotta go fast.

 I’m a slow coder and the WODs have made it clear that I need to improve myself in that aspect.
 I can eventually solve most problems given enough time, but when there’s a time limit to do it, then I’m working under pressure.
 I think the difficulty I have with solving coding problems is a combination trying to determine what algorithm I need to utilize and remembering how to write that in Javascript.
 Using the WOD E07: Project Euler Problem as an example, at first I attempted to make an empty array and with a for-loop I would count the numbers from 1 to 1000 and if they were divisible by 3 or 5, then I’d add them to the array.
 Afterwards, I would try to add the numbers in the array.
 The problem was that I didn’t know how to do that and I was stuck in the problem for a few minutes.
 Eventually, I looked at the video since I was stuck and that’s when I realized I was overcomplicating myself, there was no need for an array, I could just count just add it to a